thasmo/vagrant.box/README.md

 # Vagrant Box
-A LEMP Vagrant box for web development.
+A custom Vagrant Box for PHP Web Development.

 ## Status
 Work in progress.